inspec/inspec-vault/README.md

 end
 ```

-With no other settings, Chef InSpec will for a Vault secret located at `secret/inspec/my_profile` with a key "some_input".
+With no other settings, Chef InSpec will look for a Vault secret located at `secret/inspec/my_profile` with a key "some_input".
 It will use the Vault if found; otherwise it will fall back to other means of resolving the input, such as the profile metadata or CLI values.

 ## Configuring the Plugin